 FERC typically requires, as a license condition, that an applicant for a new license develop and implement a Historic Properties Management Plan (HPMP) that considers and manages effects to historic properties throughout the term of the license.
-YCWA developed a draft HPMP, which included the NRHP Evaluation Plan, and provided the HPMP to the SHPO, the Forest Service and tribes for comment.
-The draft HPMP, which is considered Privileged because it contains confidential information, is included in Volume V of YCWA's Application for New License.
-17
+YCWA developed a draft HPMP, which included the NRHP Evaluation Plan, and provided the draft HPMP to the Forest Service and tribes for a 45-day comment period, which expired on January 15, 2014.
+The United Auburn Indian Community (UAIC) requested additional time to comment, and YCWA asked UAIC for its comments by January 22, 2014.
+YCWA addressed comments received on the draft HPMP by the due date, and provided the revised draft HPMP to SHPO for 30-day review and comment on March 12, 2014.
+SHPO comments were due to YCWA on April 14, 2014.
+No comments from the SHPO have been received to date.
+18

+The final HPMP, which is considered Privileged because it contains confidential information, is included in Volume V of YCWA's Application for New License.
+19, 20

-YCWA anticipates that FERC will enter into a programmatic agreement (PA) that will formally implement the HPMP under the new license, for the Project.
-The PA generally concludes FERC's § 106 responsibilities for the relicensing.
+YCWA anticipates that FERC will enter into a programmatic agreement (PA) that will formally implement the HPMP under the new license for the Project.
+The PA generally concludes FERC's Section 106 responsibilities for the relicensing.